MoFEM/mofem-cephas/mofem/doc/markdown/applications.md

 \f$^1 \textit{Glasgow Computational Engineering Centre, James Watt School of Engineering, University of Glasgow}\f$
 \f$^2 \textit{Chair of Applied Mechanics, Friedrich-Alexander University Erlangen-Nürnberg}\f$

 <div style="text-align: justify"> This work focuses on 3D modelling of contact between rigid and elasto-plastic bodies within the Finite Element (FE) framework using the Lagrange Multipliers (LM) approach to fulfill Karush-Kuhn-Tucker~(KKT) conditions.
-The dual base proposed in \cite Wohlmuth2004 and successfully used for large strains \cite DualMortar2DPop to approximate the LM field is in the appropriate energy space $H^{-1/2}$ and can be explicitly used for \f$h\f$-refinement.
+The dual base proposed in \cite Wohlmuth2004 and successfully used for large strains \cite DualMortar2DPop to approximate the LM field is in the appropriate energy space \f$H^{-1/2}\f$ and can be explicitly used for \f$h\f$-refinement.
 However, for \f$p\f$-refinement a new approach must be proposed to take advantage of inherent benefits of
 heterogeneous basis functions such as compatibility with optimal multi-grid solvers.
 We present a novel approach for modelling contact problems, where the discrete functional space for LM  defined on contact surfaces emerges from the trace of Raviart-Thomas space defined inside the domain.
 This approach enables to evaluate terms present in contact formulation both on the boundary and within the volume via Gauss theorem, providing stability to the discrete solution.
-Furthermore, it allows for higher-order approximation, permitting to combine $h$-refinement with $p$-refinement.
+Furthermore, it allows for higher-order approximation, permitting to combine \f$h\f$-refinement with \f$p\f$-refinement.
 The framework was successfully used for modelling Incremental Cold Flow Forming (ICFF) and flat tyre rolling on a rigid flat surface.
 The framework will be extended to model contact between two flexible bodies for elastic and crack propagation conditions.
 </div>

 <div align="center">